kaizen-ai/kaizenflow/documentation/general/general.md

 ### Learning from each other

-- Good research and software engineer practices allow us to:
+- Proper research and software engineering practices allow us to:
   - Learn from each other
   - Accumulate and distill the wisdom of experts
-  - Share lessons that we have learned from our mistakes along the way
+  - Share lessons learned from our mistakes along the way

 ### Consistency and process

-- Consistency is a key enabler to make teams faster
+- Consistency is a crucial enabler to make teams faster
 - Productivity increases when team members "work in the same way", i.e., there is a single official way of performing a task, so that it's possible and easy
   to:
   - Re-use research and software components
   - Help each other in debugging issues
-  - Add / transfer new people to teams
+  - Add/transfer new people to teams
   - Work on multiple projects simultaneously
   - Learn from each other's experience and mistakes
-  - Review each other's work looking for mistakes and improvements
+  - Review each other's work looking for errors and improvements
   - ...

-- We are not going to discuss this, but rather assume the above as self-evident truth
+- We are not going to discuss and debate the rationale, but instead assume the above as self-evident truth

 ## Sync-ups